DeathStar3/varicity-experiment/artifact-submission-files/INSTALL.md

 Five visitors are run on the codebase: `ClassesVisitor`, `GraphBuilderVisitor`, `StrategyTemplateDecoratorVisitor`, `FactoryVisitor`, and `ComposeTypeVisitor`.

 3. At the end of the successive parsings, a summary of the results of the execution is given, and the `symfinder-runner` stops the `symfinder-neo4j` and `symfinder` containers.
-If multiple projects are analysed, step 2. is executed for each project.
+If multiple projects are analyzed, step 2. is executed for each project.
 ```
 symfinder-runner | symfinder    | 09:21:19.953 [main] INFO  visitors.SymfinderVisitor - Visitor: visitors.ComposeTypeVisitor - Class: org.jfree.data.KeyedObjects2D
 symfinder-runner | symfinder    | 09:21:20.224 [main] INFO  visitors.SymfinderVisitor - Visitor: visitors.ComposeTypeVisitor - Class: org.jfree.data.category.IntervalCategoryDataset